Hydrogenhhh/Fitness-Health-Management-System/README.md

 2.  **Usage Method**：
     1. Initialize a `user` object with your personal information.
+    2. Select/Calculate the data you want in the menu.
-    2. Call the `add_calories()` method to start tracking your food.
+    3. Call the `add_calories()` method to start tracking your food.
-    3. Follow the prompts to enter the food name and the number of grams you ate.
+    4. Follow the prompts to enter the food name and the number of grams you ate.
-    4. The program will display your current calorie intake and ask if you want to add more food.
+    5. The program will display your current calorie intake and ask if you want to add more food.